Cam'ron: 1976–1997: Early life and career beginnings

 Giles was born and raised in the East Harlem neighborhood of Upper Manhattan, New York City.
 He was raised by his mother, Fredericka Giles (July 10, 1955 – February 9, 2023).
 He went to school at the Manhattan Center for Science and Mathematics, where he met his longtime friends Mase and Jim Jones.
 He was a promising basketball player alongside Mase; however, he was unable to take advantage of scholarship offers due to his poor academic standing.
-Instead, he enrolled in a college in Texas, without even graduating from high school, but soon dropped out and returned to Harlem where he began selling drugs before starting his rap career.
-Giles was eventually introduced to The Notorious B.I.G. through his childhood friend Mase.
+Instead, he enrolled in a college in Texas, without even graduating from high school, but was expelled and returned to Harlem where he began selling drugs before starting his rap career.
+Giles was eventually introduced to the Notorious B.I.G. through his childhood friend Mase.
 B.I.G. introduced Giles to Lance Rivera, who signed him to his label, Untertainment.

 He began his musical career in the mid-1990s, rapping alongside Big L, Mase, and his cousin Bloodshed, in a group called Children of the Corn.
 After Bloodshed's death in a car accident on March 2, 1997, the group disbanded and the remaining members pursued solo careers.